araaman123/cloud_deploy_app/PROJECT_SUMMARY.md

-# DevOps Automation SaaS - Project Summary
+# Cloud Deploy - Auto-Deployment Platform

-## Overview
+## What is This?

-A mini-Vercel platform that automatically deploys backend applications to cloud infrastructure with one GitHub push.
-The platform handles all infrastructure provisioning, CI/CD, containerization, orchestration, and monitoring.
+A one-command deployment system that takes your GitHub repo and automatically deploys it to the cloud.
+Just push your code, and it handles Docker, Kubernetes, databases, monitoring—everything.

+Think of it as your personal DevOps team in a box.

-## What's Been Built ✅
+## What's Included ✅

 ### 1. Core FastAPI Control Plane
 - ✅ Main application with lifespan management